-We currently work in over 600 rural communities in Jalapa, Quiché, Alta and Baja Verapaz and our programmes improve the lives of over 91,000 children and young people.
+We currently work in over 608 rural communities in 5 Guatemalan Departments (Jalapa, Quiché, Alta Verapaz, Baja Verapaz and Escuintla) to improve the lives of over 91,000 children and young people.

 Our priorities include:

-- Supporting children to access and complete an inclusive, quality, secondary education.
+- Supporting children to access and complete a quality, inclusive and comprehensive secondary education

-- Developing the skills of young women so they can get good jobs or start their own businesses.
+- Helping girls and young women to develop the skills they need to get good jobs or start their own businesses.

 How to HELP CHILDREN COPE WITH THE COVID-19 PANDEMIC